 When installing or replacing an internal drive, it is important to note the type and size of the drive that you can install or replace in each bay and correctly connect the cables to the drive installed.
 Refer to the appropriate section in "Installing or replacing hardware" on page 81 for instructions on how to install or replace internal drives for your computer.

-Figure 5 "Drive bay locations" on page 79 shows the locations of the drive bays.
+The following figure shows the locations of the drive bays.

 Figure 5.
 Drive bay locations